sibartel/suither/README.md

 This project was developed as part of the *Intelligent User Interfaces* course @ University of Bayreuth in the SS21.

+A live demo can be found under https://sibartel.github.io/suither/.
+For the best experience use your mobile browser to add the PWA to your homescreen.

 ## Features
 * Progressive Web App
 * All data and calculations are performed locally on the device